32 Different Types of Moths in Oregon

 The American Lappet Moth (Phyllodesma americana) uses its distinctive profile to create depth while well-camouflaged among dried vegetation to evade predator detection.

-The brown moth’s lighter-colored stripes and scalloped wing edges also aid in this goal.
+The brown moth’s lighter-colored stripes and scalloped wing edges also aid this goal.
 Some people are tawny or golden brown, while others are dark brown.

 It can be found in most of the continent’s metropolitan and less developed locations.